We believe that all people have the right to live, grow and find employment in their community

 AiMHi – Prince George Association for Community Living believes that all people have the right to live, grow up and find employment in their own community.
 Living in an AiMHi home is one of the options available for adults who have a developmental disability and children and youth with special needs.

 Individuals who require minimal to considerable support to reside in the community may choose to live with 1–5 people in a house of their choice.
-Support is provided by staff 24 hours a day, 365 days per year.
+Support is provided by employees 24 hours a day, 365 days per year.

 Full advantage is taken of social and recreational activities offered by the community.
 This includes bowling, swimming, bingo, movies, the theatre and concerts.
 Capabilities, needs and interests of each person direct the selection of activities.